Chicago Same-Sex Divorce Attorneys

 Kogut & Wilson, L.L.C. always endeavors to stay at the forefront of the family law practice area and has celebrated these legal victories for our LGBTQ community in Chicago and beyond.
 With these victories, however, come new legal challenges for couples and families who are now having their rights and new privileges recognized for the very first time.
 Our dedicated and experienced Chicago same-sex divorce lawyers are ready to assist these clients and navigate their cases to the swiftest and most favorable outcome possible.

 We’re ready to stand with you during this difficult time.
-Contact us today to request a free initial case evaluation.
+Contact us today to request a free consultation for prospective clients.

 The Rights of Married Individuals